 MA in Sociomedical Sciences from Columbia University, New York, NY

-MA in Scientific and Environmental Reporting from New York University, New York, NY
+MA in Scientific Journalism from New York University, New York, NY

 BA in Biology from New York University, New York, NY